-After a long night’s sleep, waking up isn’t always the most pleasant experience.
-Opening your eyes and realizing your mouth feels dry and sticky is certainly uncomfortable!
-Nighttime dry mouth is not a disease in itself, but rather a symptom that can be managed with a few simple measures and some natural support.
+After a long night’s sleep, waking up may not always be a pleasant experience.
+Opening your eyes only to find your mouth dry and sticky is certainly not an agreeable sensation!
+Dry mouth at night is not in itself a disease, but rather a symptom that can be managed with a few simple measures and a helping hand from nature.

 But what causes this bothersome symptom?